DawidBrylka/rvm-api/docs/Transaction/Transaction-Flow.md

 <!--
 type: tab
-title: RVM
+title: DRS
 -->

-Representation of API endpoints exposed by **RVM Cloud** to complete this process.
+Representation of API endpoints exposed by **DRSo** to complete this process.

 ### POST /transaction

-For a full overview of this endpoint, please visit: [POST - /transaction](../../rvm-openapi.yaml/paths/\~1transaction/post)
+For a full overview of this endpoint, please visit: [POST - /transaction](../../drs-openapi.yaml/paths/\~1transaction/post)

 <details>
 <summary>Request Body</summary>